mfornace/rebind/README.md

 ## Summary

 These two sides are kept pretty modular; in particular, your C++ testing code doesn't need to know anything about (or include) any Python headers.
-In terms of API, `cpy` draws on ideas from `Catch` and `doctest` but tries to be less macro-based.
+In terms of API, `rebind` draws on ideas from `Catch` and `doctest` but tries to be less macro-based.

-There are a lot of nice features in `cpy` including the abilities to:
+There are a lot of nice features in `rebind` including the abilities to:
 - write test event handlers and CLIs in Python (easier than in C++)
 - run tests in a threadsafe and parallel manner
 - parametrize your tests either in C++, Python, or from the command line
 - call tests from other tests within C++ or Python
 - replace the given Python handlers with your own without any recompilation of your C++ code

-The primary hurdles to using `cpy` are that it requires C++17 (most importantly for `std::variant`) and Python 2.7+/3.3+ for the Python reporters.
+The primary hurdles to using `rebind` are that it requires C++17 (most importantly for `std::variant`) and Python 2.7+/3.3+ for the Python reporters.
 The build can also be bit more tricky, though it's not as complicated as you might expect.

-`cpy` is quite usable but also at a pretty early stage of development.
+`rebind` is quite usable but also at a pretty early stage of development.
 Please try it out and give some feedback!

 ### Canonical codes
 - `new`: constructor